Yundukki/CSE-Lab-Report-1/LabReport5/LabReport5.md

 <br/>

 First I used `scp -r . ieng6:MARKDOWN-PARSER-MAIN` in the terminal to copy the repository over to the remote computer.
-I then used vim and added `echo $file` so that when I use the `time bash script.sh` command, it prints out the test file names.
+I then used `vim script.sh` and added `echo $file` so that when I use the `time bash script.sh` command, it prints out the test file names.
 I then added the test files and the script.sh file to my own markdown parser and copied that repository over to the remote computer.
-I used the time bash script.sh command to run both files and compared the results to find two tests that had different results.
+I used the `time bash script.sh` command to run both files and compared the results to find two tests that had different results.

 <br/>